tmds/s2i-dotnetcore/2.0/README.md

 * **DOTNET_STARTUP_PROJECT**

     Used to select the project to run.
-This must be the folder containing `project.json`.
+This must be a folder containing a single `csproj` file.
 Defaults to `.`.

 * **DOTNET_ASSEMBLY_NAME**

     Used to select the assembly to run.
 This must NOT include the `.dll` extension.
-    Set this to the output assembly name specified in `project.json` (`name`, `buildOptions/outputName`).
+    Set this to the output assembly name specified in `csproj` (`PropertyGroup/AssemblyName`).
+This defaults to the `csproj` filename.
-    For `project.json`, the assembly name defaults to the `project.json` parent folder.
-The name of the parent folder is used as the default value for `DOTNET_ASSEMBLY_NAME`.

-    When `project.json` is at the `context-dir`, the parent folder name will be 'src'.
-So, by default, this generates a 'src.dll' assembly.
-Setting `DOTNET_ASSEMBLY_NAME` will cause:
-    - the assembly to be <DOTNET_ASSEMBLY_NAME>.dll
-    - the application sources to be in subfolder `DOTNET_ASSEMBLY_NAME` in the deployed container.

 * **DOTNET_RESTORE_SOURCES**